gjurgens/grunt-annotated-requirejs/README.md

 # grunt-annotated-requirejs [![Build Status](https://travis-ci.org/gjurgens/grunt-annotated-requirejs.png?branch=master)](https://travis-ci.org/gjurgens/grunt-annotated-requirejs)

-> Optimize RequireJS projects using r.js.
+> Optimize RequireJS projects using r.js, supporting annotations to define which AMD modules are compiled into one unified file with all it's dependencies included.